ambitioninc/django-entity-event/docs/quickstart.rst

 - ``seen``: passing ``False`` to this argument will filter the events to only those which have not been marked as having been seen.
 - ``include_expired``: defaults to ``False``, passing ``True`` to this argument will include events that are expired.
+Events with expiration are discussed in :py:meth:`~entity_event.models.EventManager.create_event`.
 - ``actor``: providing an entity to this parameter will filter the events to only those that include the given entity as an actor.